AntonRufus/Nexter/README.md

 # Nexter

-## Moder design of a website for the sale of real estate made on the basis of Grid Layout.
+## Modern website with responsive design for real estate business made on the basis of Grid Layout.

 #### https://antonrufus.github.io/nexter/